Download progression document

 Put stones/marbles into the container until the water reaches the top.
 Encourage the children to count along with you.
 Make a label for the container showing how many stones it took for the water to reach the top.
 You could get one of the children to do this.
 Repeat the activity for all of the containers.

-You could ask: Do you predict/think you will need more or fewer stones to get the object to the top of this container?
+You could ask: do you predict/think you will need more or fewer stones to get the object to the top of this container?
 Were you right?

 When all of the objects have reached the top of the containers, you could ask: